Kennesaw State physics major pursues life-changing research

 “Honestly, the research opportunities drew me to KSU,” said Manqueros, who is pursuing a bachelor’s degree in physics in Kennesaw State’s College of Science and Mathematics.
 “Other colleges mainly take graduate students for their research, and I knew that at KSU I could do meaningful research even if I was an undergraduate student.”

-That desire for meaningful research drew her to the lab of associate professor Kisa Ranasinghe, who creates bioactive glass that can transport nanoparticles that treat various ailments.
+That desire for meaningful research drew her to the lab of professor Kisa Ranasinghe, who creates bioactive glass that can transport nanoparticles that treat various ailments.
 Manqueros approached Ranasinghe at an early-semester meeting for physics majors after hearing the professor discuss her work; Manqueros was hooked, and Ranasinghe was impressed.

 “When someone stops me to say they’re interested in my research and want to learn more, that’s an indicator, right?”
 Ranasinghe said.
 “For a freshman to take that initiative and show that amount of enthusiasm is truly impressive.
 Very quickly I found out she has great potential.”